RedCoolBeans/dockerlint/README.md

     make deps # runs npm install
     make js && coffee bin/dockerlint.coffee

+If you're building on Windows, you'll have to set the path to your `make`:

+    npm config set dockerlint:make "mingw32-make.exe"

+or pass it to every invocation:

+    npm run build:win --dockerlint:make=mingw32-make.exe

 ## Roadmap

 - Add support for --version which checks against a specific Docker version